powercasgamer/libby/README.md

 * When loading a library with `Library.isolatedLoad(true).id(aId)` and an IsolatedClassLoader with id `aId` is present it will be used instead of creating a new one

+### Version 1.1.2

+* Add support for libraries compiled with Java 16
+* Updated libraries used by Libby

 # Libby

 A runtime dependency management library for plugins running in Java-based Minecraft